Create Marketing Ideas for Big Profits on a Small BudgetBy Elena Herweyer | Effective Marketing Communication

 Guerrilla marketing has some risk and shock value attached, which in the long run can pay off if the campaign is well thought out and executed.
 Contact a professional brand marketing company to discuss the potential of guerrilla marketing for your business.

 * Guerrilla marketing is an advertisement strategy concept designed for small businesses to promote their products or services in an unconventional way with little budget to spend.
-This involves high energy and imagination focusing on grasping the attention of the public in more personal and memorable level.
+This involves high energy and imagination focusing on grasping the attention of the public in a more personal and memorable level.
 The main point of guerrilla marketing is that the activities are done exclusively on the streets or other public places, such as shopping centres, parks or beaches with maximum people access so as to attract much audience.

 Unlike typical public marketing campaigns that utilize billboards, guerrilla marketing involves the application of multiple techniques and practices in order to establish direct contact with the customers.
 One of the goals of this interaction is to cause an emotional reaction in the clients and the final goal of marketing is to get people to remember brands in a different way than they are used to.